gnss-sdr/geniuss-place/_sp-blocks/06-tracking.md

 indicators of the tracking performance.

-The implementation of this block is described in Algorithm [alg:tracking].
-The computation of the complex values VE, E, P, L and VL in step [step:correlators] was implemented using the VOLK library.
+The implementation of this block is described in Algorithm below.
+The computation of the complex values VE, E, P, L and VL in step $$ 5 $$ was implemented using the VOLK library.
 The PLL discriminator implemented in step [step:atan2] is the extended arctangent (four-quadrant) discriminator, and for the DLL we used the normalized Very Early Minus Late Power discriminator proposed in